Another year and another Louisiana style crustacean boil. I’ve now been a part of 5 boils, and I tell you what…it just keeps gettin’ better!

 Big brother is the reason for the season

-The big brother was visiting and we wanted to recreate our boil from 2013 while he was in town.
+The big brother was visiting and we wanted to recreate our boil from 2013.
 Not only did we do it…we did it perfectly.
 Well, the potatoes were a touch over done but everything else was ridiculous.
-We followed the same basic procedure as the last time but this time but let the crabs soak about 30 minutes less.
+Following the same basic procedure as last time, but letting the crabs soak about 30 minutes less.
 I liked that because the crab didn’t absorb too much of the boil liquid.
-Don’t get me wrong, I loved the boil spice and flavor, but I don’t think it needs to inundate everything.
+Don’t get me wrong, the boil spice and flavor is great, but I don’t think it needs to inundate everything.
 There is plenty of spice to be had in the corn, potatoes and sausage.

 Next time I’d like to make my own boil seasoning that is more representative of my home town.
 Some amalgamation of California fresh with a Mexican accent.
 Not that I don’t love the flavors of the Southern style, I just want something that’s ours, something no one else has ever experienced.

 Only slight changes to the original recipe posted in 2013.
 We added the crabs, brought it back up to a full boil, covered and turned it off for an hour.
 The original recipe was to boil for three minutes and steep for an hour and a half.
 Which is too much unneeded heat.